 Employment law is all we do

-We pride ourselves on our personal approach delivered locally to clients in London, Hampshire, Sussex, Surrey and Berkshire.
-Our employment lawyers are committed and down to earth: they’ll roll up their sleeves and won’t bamboozle you with legalese.
+We pride ourselves on our personal approach delivered in person or online across England and from our office in London (by appointment only).
+Our employment lawyers are easy to talk to, down to earth and committed to helping you: they will roll up their sleeves when needed and won’t bamboozle you with legalese.

 We’re a firm of solicitors